Mook-as/stackato-doc/admin/cluster/index.rst

 or disabled using the :ref:`Cluster Admin <console-cluster-admin>` interface in the :ref:`Management Console <management-console>`.

-One-Node Example
+Example Clusters
 ----------------

+Single-Node
+^^^^^^^^^^^

-This is a trivial case which you would not deploy in production, but it helps to illustrate the role architecture in Stackato, and can be useful diagnostically.
+This is a configuration (not actually a cluster) which you would not generally deploy in production, but it helps to illustrate the role architecture in Stackato.
 A node in this configuration will function much like a micro cloud, but can be used as the starting point for building a cluster later.

 All that is required here is to enable all roles except for **mdns** (not used in a clustered or cloud-hosted environment):